Providing Greater Certainty in Mole Evaluation

 Orlucent Technology

-The novel Orlucent System detects a biomarker for early stromal tissue remodeling associated with mole transition from benign to atypia.
+The novel Orlucent System detects a biomarker for neoangiogensis and stromal tissue remodeling associated with early melanoma development.

 Fluorescent Biotag